utilrr/day-planner/README.md

 ## Challenges Faced

 Still not confident with js.
 Borrowed heavily from various sources to make things work.
 Tried to limit amount of colors used for accessibility-related issues.
+Could not solve the accessibility error, "Form elements do not have associated labels" satisfactorily.

 ## Deployed Website link